software-students-spring2025/0-git-practice-v2-WillliamMa/README.md

 ## Comment by Mandy Mao
 This article provides a great insight into the diverse and dynamic nature of software engineering.
 The emphasis on **continuous learning** really resonates with me, as staying adaptable and open to new technologies is key to thriving in this ever-evolving field.

+## Comment by Rishi Rana
+ In discussing continous learning this article also reveals the ever growing nature of software engineering and demonstrates that there is constantly new innovation in the field, whether is be through a new **framework**, **workflow**, or something else.